Bugaled Breizh: Submarine entanglement theory

 Several hours after the sinking an announcement was made by the French Maritime Prefect for the Atlantic that a NATO naval exercise involving submarines was taking place in the area.
 The Dutch submarine Dolfijn was one of the first ships to reach the site of the sinking and was suspected to be involved in the accident.
 The British submarine Turbulent was also suspect as it was sent for repair after the exercises.
 However, according to authorities Dolfijn was at least 15 km away and the Royal Navy indicated as well that its submarines were not at the site where Bugaled Breizh sank.
 Other reports mention that the U-22, the British nuclear attack submarine Torbay, and two French nuclear attack submarines, Rubis and Saphir, were also present in the vicinity.
 Another submarine noted in the area was Triumph.
-Further, there was apparently a submarine of unknown origin that was observing the NATO maneuvers.
+Further, there was apparently a submarine of unknown origin that was observing the NATO manoeuvres.

 The hypothesis that Bugaled Breizh was sunk by an accident with a submarine can explain a number of unusual observations.
 The ship apparently sank very rapidly, there was no launching of any rescue boat, and the help signal was brief, without giving the coordinates.
 The trawler line of the ship was drawn out on the port side in contrast to the starboard one.
 The long cable is also reported to have traces of titanium; it has been proposed that this originates from the surface of a submarine.

 NATO documents have been declassified and were released to the French judiciary.
 The Minister of Defense Michèle Alliot-Marie indicated to the National Assembly that the information she had did not allow her to suspect a submarine as the cause of the accident.
 She indicated that the British and French authorities had cooperated and provided a list of all their ships and submarines in the area of interest.
 Also, the titanium issue was considered trivial as titanium dioxide is a common pigment of marine paint including the one used for Bugaled Breizh.